taskbase/tb-grid/README.md

 ## What is `tb-grid`?

 `tb-grid` is a reverse engineered bootstrap 12 column grid built with **modern css**.
 This means it's utilizing features such as css grid and css variables.
-This means we can write the entire bootstrap column system in less than 100 lines of scss, which translate into roughly 300 lines of css - around 7kb!
+Like that we can reverse enginineer bootstrap's column system in less than 100 lines of scss, which translate into roughly 300 lines of css - around 7kb!

 ## How can I install `tb-grid`?